Performance

 The value is controlled by MEM_GENOTYPE in the GATK 4.6 environment file and by mem_genotype in the Snakemake workflow.

-The Python driver is expected to require one CPU core only during short setup phases.
-For long-running variant-calling jobs, scheduler CPU and memory requests should be sized for the selected external tools and the requested workflow threads, not for the CBIcall Python process itself.
+CBIcall adds negligible orchestration overhead.
+The Python wrapper typically remains below 2% of a 16 GB system, does not process reads or variants, and does not create Python worker threads.
+It is expected to require one CPU core only during short setup phases.
+For long-running variant-calling jobs, scheduler CPU and memory requests should be sized for the selected external tools and workflow threads, not for the CBIcall Python process itself.

 Parallelization